-The Island Line is not technically a heritage line but, as it runs vintage 1938 London tube stock and some of its stations are in a good state of preservation, it comes close.
+The Island Line is not technically a heritage line but, as until 2019 it ran vintage 1938 London tube stock and some of its stations are in a good state of preservation, it comes close.

-Whilst some of the stations are well looked after, the same cannot be said for the old jointed rail track.
-Rattling along the line, swaying from side to side really reminded me what poor ride it was on the old tube trains.
+Whilst some of the stations are well looked after, the same could not be said for the old jointed rail track.
+Rattling along the line, swaying from side to side really reminded me how poor the ride was on the old tube trains.

 Why tube trains?
 In 1967 the track bed in Ryde Tunnel was raised to reduce flooding and decrease the gradients.
 However this meant the roof of the tunnel was too low for normal trains.